-Despite the Royal Oman Police taking steps to bring poor driver behaviour under control by enforcing laws and driver safety campaigns, Oman still has an issue with traffic incidents.
-In 2016, there were 6279 accidents had dropped compared to 4219 in 2015.
-However, there were more fatalities in 2016 with 692 people losing their lives.
+The Royal Oman Police have taken to improve poor driver behavior by introducing laws and driver safety campaigns, however, Oman still has an issue with traffic incidents.
+In 2016, there were 6,279 accidents compared with 4,219 in 2015, and 692 driving related deaths.

-Partly to combat the high rate of traffic accidents and largely because Oman tends to do things in a well organised logical fashion, the traffic laws in Oman are quite comprehensive and very strictly imposed.
-Speed cameras are placed every 2 kms in Muscat, but there's a very generous tolerance of 11.8 mph!
+The traffic laws in Oman are comprehensive and strictly imposed.
+Speed cameras are placed every 1.2 miles (2km) in Muscat, but there's a very generous tolerance of 11.8 mph (19kph)!

-Normal rules such as driving with your seat belt on, not talking on a mobile phone and driving under the speed limit all apply, and Omani police are getting better at enforcing those laws.
+Normal rules, including wearing a seat belt, not talking on a mobile phone and driving under the speed limit all apply, and Omani police enforce these laws.

-The road conditions in Oman tend to be comparable with first world western countries, although in some parts of the nation they tend to be not so great, much like anywhere else you go.
-Camels and goats however, may be a driving hazard that you are not used to, they do stray on some of the roads, especially around Muscat after dark.
-So be aware of the local wildlife because hitting a camel is a lot like hitting a brick wall and will do similar damage to your car.
+The road conditions in Oman tend to be comparable with western countries, although camels and goats can be a driving hazard straying onto the road, especially around Muscat after dark.
+Stay alert because hitting a camel is a lot like hitting a brick wall and will do similar damage to your car.

-If you're driving out of major urban centres, you should take a little extra care.
-After it rains the roads are notoriously slippery, and sudden rainfall can lead to roads being washed out as severe flooding occurs in normally drive riverbeds and flows over the roads that cross them.
+If you're driving away from major urban centers, take a little extra care.
+The roads are slippery after rain and a sudden downpour can lead to severe flooding when normally dry riverbeds overflow onto roads.

-Other environmental hazards such as soft sand and a weird salty crust called sabkha, are all things to be aware of.
-All of these things can lead to loss of control on mountain roads, which is not a lot of fun wherever you are.
+Other environmental hazards to watch out are soft sand and a salty crust called sabkha which can lead to loss of vehicle control on mountain roads.

-When travelling to the desert you will need to take well equipped 4x4 vehicles and travel in convoy with other cars equally stocked with extra water, petrol, food and a mobile telephone with plenty of charge.
-Let your friends or family know exactly where you plan to be heading and how long you intend to be, so they can contact assistance if you're unable to do so yourself.
+When traveling to the desert you will need to drive a well-equipped 4x4 vehicle and travel in a convoy with other cars also stocked with extra water, gas, food and a charged cell phone.
+Let someone know where you are heading and how long you plan to be away, so they can contact assistance if you're unable to do so yourself.

-Roundabouts are commonplace, but a little weird.
-Drivers on the inside lane always have right of way.
+Roundabouts are commonplace, but the rules around them might be unfamiliar to you.
+In Oman, drivers on the inside lane always have right of way.
 If a driver on the inside lane is flashing their high beams at you, they're telling you to let them get off the roundabout.

 But no-one will gesture rudely at you or shake their fist.
 Even a gentle tut-tut is unheard of – because road rage is illegal.
-Showing any kind of anger, even mild irritation will get you reported to the police!
+Showing any kind of anger, even mild irritation, and you will be reported to the police.

-Omanis want drivers to be nice – and clean – it's illegal to drive a dirty car.
-You need to keep it washed and buffed or face a fine (and the indignation of those with spotless cars).
+It's also illegal to drive a dirty car.
+You need to keep it washed and buffed or face a potential on-the-spot fine of 10 Omani Rials (US$26).

-Oman actually has excellent taxis.
-They're safe, well maintained, and the drivers aren't trying to practice stunts while taking you to your destination.
+Oman has excellent taxis; they're safe, well-maintained and the drivers won't practice stunts while taking you to your destination.

-Orange-badged taxis however, are owner operated and while this does not mean they're less safe, it does mean that the price is negotiated up front and does vary.
-It also means that the taxi may stop to pick up other passengers.
-However, if you want to the taxi all to yourself, just let the driver know.
+Orange-badged taxis are owner-operated and just as safe, however, the price is negotiated up front and can vary.
+These taxis may also stop to pick up other passengers.
+If you want to the taxi all to yourself, just let the driver know.

-If you're going out to sea on either a tourist vessel or privately renting, be aware of where you're going, many areas around Oman are sensitive in relation to security, and border disputes.
+If you're going out to sea on either a public vessel or privately renting, know where you're going.
+Many areas around Oman are sensitive in relation to security, and border disputes.

-The Islands of Abu Musa and Tunbs in the southern gulf are matters of contention with Iran.
-Iranian officials often like to inspect vessels, for American spies, or just because they're bored.
+The Islands of Abu Musa and Tunbs in the southern gulf are matters of contention with Iran and Iranian maritime officials often like to inspect vessels.

-Piracy does occur off the coastal areas of Saudi Arabia and Yemen.
+Piracy occurs off the coast of Saudi Arabia and Yemen.

-Before heading onboard, make sure that there are enough life jackets, for all their love of rules, the Omanis haven't picked up on this Titanic-like issue.
+Before heading onboard, make sure that there are enough life jackets, and emergency kit and working communication devices.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.